jeremiahlangner/interpreter/rather.md

 Each instance of an evaluator may have a new data object supplied.

-Data paths are indicated by text values with dot notation.
+Data paths are indicated by text values with dot notation or bracket index syntax.

-Data paths may only include upper and lowercase letters, underscores, numbers, brackets (for list location references) and bracket indexes.
-Data paths must not include spaces.
+Data paths using dot notation  may only include upper and lowercase letters, underscores, and numbers.

+Bracket indexes, except when referencing array indexes must be enclosed in quoted strings.
+Data paths that start using bracket syntax must use bracket syntax consistently.

 Data paths may not start with numbers. (e.g. `1test_var` is not a valid path name.)